caseyjohn47/Determinant/README.md

 Added functionality so that the user can select n for the matrix.

+### Session Six

+Added functionality so any size works and matrix stays the same size after submitting.

 ## TO DO

 - Clean up the UI to make it look nicer